-We commonly think of transplanting baby plants when we begin a new garden, but which crops should you start from seed outdoors and when do you plant them?
+We commonly think of transplanting baby plants when we begin a new garden, but which crops should you start from seed outdoors — directly in the garden — and when do you plant them?

-The vegetables I plant from seed outdoors are peas, carrots, beans, squash, zucchini, cucumbers, okra, black-eyed peas, watermelon, cantaloupe, lettuce, and basil.
-Most of these crops don’t adjust to transplanting very well and do best when they’re planted directly in the garden soil.
+The vegetables I plant from seed outdoors are peas, carrots, beans, corn, squash, zucchini, cucumbers, okra, black-eyed peas, watermelon, cantaloupe, lettuce, and basil.
+Most of these crops don’t adjust well to transplanting.
+They do best when they’re planted directly in the garden soil.
 Seasoned gardeners can successfully transplant squash, cucumbers, melons, and okra.
 But crops like carrots, beans, and black-eyed peas should always be directly sown in the ground.

 The reason the last frost date is so important is that most of the plants mentioned above will not tolerate a frost (the exceptions are peas, carrots, and lettuce).
 The last thing you want is those beautiful seedlings being hit with a frost and they’re dead before they ever had a chance.

-Though seed packets will recommend planting your warm weather crops after the danger of frost has passed.
-Sometimes though, depending on the year, I will plant them as early as a week or two before the last average frost, depending on the soil.
-It takes about a week for the seeds to germinate, and if any late frost threatens, I will cover with upside down planters or orange juice cartons.
+Seed packets will recommend planting your warm weather crops after the danger of frost has passed.
+Sometimes though, depending on the year, I will plant them in the ground as early as a week before the last average frost.
+It takes about a week for the seeds to germinate.
+If any late frost threatens, I will cover the seedlings with upside down pots.

-Okra, on the other hand, loves heat and won’t germinate with cool soil or grow in mild weather.
+Okra, on the other extreme, loves heat and won’t germinate with cool soil or grow in mild weather.
 So, I wait to plant them in early May — a full month after my average last frost date.
 I also tend to wait a few weeks in planting my melons for the same reason.
 However, you’ll need to consider how long your growing season is because melons can take a long time to harvest.

 Unless you live in a short-season climate, it’s best to err on the side of planting late rather than too soon.
 Here are some reasons it’s more beneficial to wait.
 Summer crops languish in cool, wet soil, and they’ll get off to a better start if you wait a week or two.

 Of course, I tend to let nature be my guide.
-Since Punxsutawney Phil seemed to be right this year and we’ve sprung into spring early, I’ll probably begin putting my seeds in the ground a couple of weeks earlier than usual.
-But I’ll have some extra empty pots on standby because there was that year it snowed in May.
+If spring seems to be arriving early, I’ll probably begin putting my seeds in the ground a couple of weeks earlier than usual.
+But if we can’t seem to get away from late cold fronts, I’ll wait.